-- 6. Ownership structure, including any affiliated businesses either owned or partially owned by the proposed Approved Vendor or who have ownership of all or part of the Approved Vendor - 7.
+- Ownership structure, including any affiliated businesses either owned or partially owned by the proposed Approved Vendor or who have ownership of all or part of the Approved Vendor - 7.
 Employer Identification Number ("EIN") - 8.
 Business Type (Corporation, LLC, LP, LLP, General Partnership, Nonprofit, Sole Proprietor, Other) - A listing of shareholders, owners, partners or proprietors with ownership interests in excess of 5% and the amount of their respective ownership interests (Not required for public companies) - 10.
 Business entity home state of registration - 11.
 Other states where entity is registered to do business - 12.
-Business entity date of organization/incorporation in home state - in Illinois.
+Business entity date of organization/incorporation in home state - 13.
+Must exist as a legal entity and be authorized to do business in Illinois.
 Must upload an Illinois Secretary of State statement of good standing dated within the past 12 months if a corporation, LLC, or non-profit.
 Example in Figure 1.